internetarchive/dweb-mirror/INSTALLATION-work.md

 ```
 Note that I've currently had problems with getting a Mac to start automatically.

+### Rachel/RPI
+Its built into the installer, so should be automatic

 ### Other platforms
 Autostarting varies from platform to platform.
 See the note in [./INSTALLATION-rachel.md](./INSTALLATION-rachel.md) for Rachel specific notes.